Mrhaneul/EGR226_Midterm_Project/README.md

 Users can view scan results, including sections scanned and conclusions based on Windows Defender.

 5.4.
 Exploring File Scanning with the Tool
-The presenter demonstrates the tool's functionality by uploading a file named t.exe for scanning, which aids in generating detailed results.

 The tool scans files in chunks, varying based on the file's content to optimize the scanning process and yield accurate results.